adswa/multimatch_gaze/docs/source/example.rst

 The results obtained with the multimatch algorithm from the Hollywood movie Forrest Gump, therefore, are consistent with known properties of gaze behavior during movie watching.
-This analysis has furthermore demonstrated one way of using multimatchs scanpath comparison on a grouplevel similarity computation per segment.
+This analysis has furthermore demonstrated one way of using multimatchs scan path comparison on a grouplevel similarity computation per segment.
 If you have any questions about this example, please ask here_.

  .. _here: https://github.com/adswa/multimatch_gaze/issues/new